athirabmenon02/SheHack-shortlisting-Task/README.md

 # SheHack-shortlisting-Task
 A small webpage containing our vision

-This webpage is created as part of a short listing task for shehack by tinkerhub This webpage uses html only and uses inernal style tag It contains oru mission and vision about Shehacks
+This webpage is created as part of a short listing task for shehack by tinkerhub.
+This webpage uses html only and uses inernal style tag.
+It contains oru mission and vision about Shehacks.

 LinkedIn Links: